yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 ### What Tokens Not to Use

-There are certain tokens who's native behavior makes them incompatible with being the underlying asset of a vault and should be avoided.
+There are certain tokens whose native behavior makes them incompatible with being the underlying asset of a vault and should be avoided.

 A few examples of this are:
 - Rebasing Tokens
 - Fee on Transfer
 - Re-entrancy Tokens (ERC-777)

-Any token thats normal functionality breaks with the ERC-20 standard may not be compatible with the vaults.
+Any token whose normal functionality breaks the ERC-20 standard may not be compatible with V3 vaults.